zakenobi/cinematips/README.md

 You can now access the app at http://localhost:8501.
 (You can also run the image with the -d flag to keep it running) Sorry Mac and Windows users you're on your own for this one.
 ## CI

-GitHub Actions
+GitHub Actions for python syntax error and proper habits with flake8.

 ## CD

-Automatic with streamlit hub
+Automatic with streamlit hub that checks the github repo for changes.
+The way they manage to do that is thanks to [Watchtower](https://containrrr.dev/watchtower/), We recomend that you check it out it's very cool!

+In addition their

 ## Google Analytics